- fusidic acid

 A white cream.

-Fucibet is indicated for the treatment of eczematous dermatoses including atopic eczema, infantile eczema, discoid eczema, stasis eczema, contact eczema and seborrhoeic eczema when secondary bacterial infection is confirmed or suspected.
+Fucibet cream is indicated for the treatment of eczematous dermatoses including atopic eczema, infantile eczema, discoid eczema, stasis eczema, contact eczema and seborrhoeic eczema when secondary bacterial infection is confirmed or suspected.

 A small quantity should be applied to the affected area twice daily until a satisfactory response is obtained.
 A single treatment course should not normally exceed 2 weeks.
 In the more resistant lesions the effect of Fucibet cream can be enhanced by occlusion with polythene film.
 Overnight occlusion is usually adequate.